Not sure what to eat in Istanbul, Turkey? Worry not.

 Midye Dolma is the perfect street food in Istanbul as you can order them by per mussel.
 They are easy to eat and the rice can fill you up if you order enough of them!

 In our opinion, the stuffed mussels are some of the best things to eat in Istanbul.

 2. Balik Ekmek (Fish Sandwich)

-At first glance, Balik Ekmek, or fish sandwich in English, might come across as a regular dish.
+At first glance, Balik Ekmek, or fish sandwich in English, might not come across as a special sandwich in the world.
 You might think of it like the fish fillet sandwiches you can get in McDonald’s, but that cannot be more inaccurate.

 Balik Ekmek is very popular in the neighborhoods around the Golden Horn.
 Because of the location, the fish in a Balik Ekemk is some of the freshest you will ever have.

 There you will find many street vendors grilling the fish (usually a mackerel) and serving it in a sandwich along with various vegetables.
 Each fish sandwich is usually half of a mackerel with its bones taken out.

 Not only is Balik Emkek one of the cheapest foods in Istanbul, but it is also one of the freshest and most delicious.
 There is really no reason why you should miss this on your Istanbul itinerary!

 3. Simit (Turkish Sesame Bagel)

 Simit, also known as Turkish Sesame Bagel or Turkish Pretzel, is one of the most common foods you will find on a street cart.

 As you can imagine, a Simit is not anything fancy.
 It is just a piece of circular bread with sesame seeds on top.
 Sometimes you will find poppy, flax or sunflower seeds instead.